West

 Empty column

 The Sustainable Farms and Fields Grant Program provides technical assistance and free services to help implement climate-smart practices and projects that increase carbon sequestration and reduce greenhouse gas emissions.
+Priority projects include those that enhance soil carbon; integrate native vegetation into agricultural lands; reduce carbon, nitrous oxide, and methane emissions; support efficiency and reduced fuel use; and support pollinator habitats.

 The Washington Soil Health Initiative provides technical assistance, policy support, research, outreach, and education to promote healthy soils practices.